Jameeezy/odin-recipes/README.md

 # odin-recipes
-the odin project recipes
+The Odin Project Recipes.
-Here is a project showing recipes I have compiled
+Here is a project showing recipes I have compiled.